light-scattering-iogs/caqtus/doc/source/index.rst

-.. experiment-control documentation master file, created by sphinx-quickstart on Wed Dec 27 13:33:56 2023.
+.. caqtus documentation master file, created by sphinx-quickstart on Wed Dec 27 13:33:56 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to experiment-control's documentation!
+Welcome to caqtus's documentation!
 ==============================================

 .. toctree::